 The signature of parse_config now indicates that it returns a Config value.
-In the body of parse_config, where we used to return string slices that reference String values in args, we’ve now chosen to define Config to contain owned String values.
-The args variable in main is the owner of the argument values and is only letting the parse_config function borrow them, though, which means we’d violate Rust’s borrowing rules if Config tried to take ownership of the values in args.
+In the body of parse_config, where we used to return string slices that reference String values in args, we now define Config to contain owned String values.
+The args variable in main is the owner of the argument values and is only letting the parse_config function borrow them, which means we’d violate Rust’s borrowing rules if Config tried to take ownership of the values in args.

-There are a number of different ways we could manage the String data, and the easiest, though somewhat inefficient, route is to call the clone method on the values.
-This will make a full copy of the data for the Config instance to own, which does take more time and memory than storing a reference to the string data.
-However, cloning the data also makes our code very straightforward since we don’t have to manage the lifetimes of the references, so in this circumstance giving up a little performance to gain simplicity is a worthwhile trade-off.
+We could manage the String data in a number of different ways, but the easiest, though somewhat inefficient, route is to call the clone method on the values.
+This will make a full copy of the data for the Config instance to own, which takes more time and memory than storing a reference to the string data.
+However, cloning the data also makes our code very straightforward because we don’t have to manage the lifetimes of the references; in this circumstance, giving up a little performance to gain simplicity is a worthwhile trade-off.

 Start box

-The Tradeoffs of Using clone
+The Trade-Offs of Using clone

 There’s a tendency among many Rustaceans to avoid using clone to fix ownership problems because of its runtime cost.
-In Chapter 13 on iterators, you’ll learn how to use more efficient methods in this kind of situation, but for now, it’s okay to copy a few strings to keep making progress since we’ll only make these copies once, and our filename and query string are both very small.
-It’s better to have a working program that’s a bit inefficient than try to hyper-optimize code on your first pass.
-As you get more experienced with Rust, it’ll be easier to go straight to the desirable method, but for now it’s perfectly acceptable to call clone.
+In Chapter 13, you’ll learn how to use more efficient methods in this type of situation.
+But for now, it’s okay to copy a few strings to continue making progress because we’ll make these copies only once, and our filename and query string are very small.
+It’s better to have a working program that’s a bit inefficient than to try to hyperoptimize code on your first pass.
+As you become more experienced with Rust, it’ll be easier to start with the desirable solution, but for now, it’s perfectly acceptable to call clone.

 End box

+prod: confirm xref

-We’ve updated main so that it places the instance of Config returned by parse_config into a variable named config, and updated the code that previously used the separate query and filename variables so that it now uses the fields on the Config struct instead.
+We’ve updated main so it places the instance of Config returned by parse_config into a variable named config, and we updated the code that previously used the separate query and filename variables so it now uses the fields on the Config struct instead.

-Our code now more clearly conveys that query and filename are related and their purpose is to configure how the program will work.
+Now our code more clearly conveys that query and filename are related, and their purpose is to configure how the program will work.
 Any code that uses these values knows to find them in the config instance in the fields named for their purpose.

 Creating a Constructor for Config

-So far, we’ve extracted the logic responsible for parsing the command line arguments from main into the parse_config function, which helped us to see that the query and filename values were related and that relationship should be conveyed in our code.
+So far, we’ve extracted the logic responsible for parsing the command line arguments from main and placed it in the parse_config function, which helped us to see that the query and filename values were related and that relationship should be conveyed in our code.
 We then added a Config struct to name the related purpose of query and filename, and to be able to return the values’ names as struct field names from the parse_config function.

-So now that the purpose of the parse_config function is to create a Config instance, we can change parse_config from being a plain function into a function named new that is associated with the Config struct.
-Making this change will make our code more idiomatic: we can create instances of types in the standard library like String by calling String::new, and by changing parse_config into a new function associated with Config, we’ll be able to create instances of Config by calling Config::new.
-Listing 12-7 shows the changes we’ll need to make:
+So now that the purpose of the parse_config function is to create a Config instance, we can change parse_config from being a plain function to a function named new that is associated with the Config struct.
+Making this change will make the code more idiomatic: we can create instances of types in the standard library, such as String, by calling String::new, and by changing parse_config into a new function associated with Config, we’ll be able to create instances of Config by calling Config::new.
+Listing 12-7 shows the changes we need to make:

-Filename: src/main.rs
+src/main.rs

 fn main() {